 Example BLE-enabled PID controller: Testing and results

-To make sure that our BLE-enabled PID controller prototype works as intended, we tested it in real-life conditions.
+We tested it in real life to ensure that our BLE-enabled wireless PID controller prototype works as intended.
 Below, you can see how successful the prototype was at keeping the environment temperature at 70 degrees Celsius.

-The results were great: We achieved high control accuracy with a regulation speed of 55 seconds and a maximum dynamic deviation of 18 degrees Сelsius.
+The outstanding results: We achieved high control accuracy with a regulation speed of 55 seconds and a maximum dynamic deviation of 18 degrees Сelsius.

 Summary